ChityalaBabloo/ecommerce-order-system/README.md

 ### Access the Application

+After starting the application, access the following URLs:
 - **Application URL**: <http://localhost:8080> (root endpoint with API details)
 - **H2 Console** (for database inspection): <http://localhost:8080/h2-console>
 - (Click on the above link to access h2-databse. use the following credentials and click "Connect" to access the database.)